casper-network/docs-archive/economics/index.rst

 *Validators* are responsible for maintaining platform security by building an ever-growing chain of finalized blocks, backing this chain's security with their stakes.
 Their importance (often referred to as "weight") both to protocol operation and security is, in fact, equal to their stake, which includes both their own and delegated tokens.

-*Delegators* are users who participate in the platform's security by delegating their tokens to validators, which adds to their weight, and collecting a part of the rewards proportional to their delegations, net of a cut ("delegation rate") that is collected by the validator.
+*Delegators* are users who participate in the platform's security by delegating their tokens to validators, which adds to their weight and collecting a part of the rewards proportional to their delegations, net of a cut ("delegation rate") that is collected by the validator.

 Incentives (consensus layer)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The *auction* determines the composition of the validator set for each era of the protocol.
-It is a "first-price" (winning bids become stakes) auction with a fixed number of spots, chosen to balance security with performance (generally, the platform will run slower with more validators).
-Because rewards are proportional to the stake, it is expected that this competitive mechanism will provide a powerful impetus for staking as many tokens as possible.
+It is a "first-price" (winning bids become stakes) auction with a fixed number of spots chosen to balance security with performance (generally, the platform will run slower with more validators).
+Because rewards are proportional to the stake, we expect this competitive mechanism to provide a powerful impetus for staking as many tokens as possible.

 *Rewards* (per era) are issued to validators who perform, at their nominal pace, in such a way as to make timely progress on block finalization.
 These rewards are shared with delegators proportionally to their contributions, net of a cut taken by the validator.